This post may contain affiliate links. Please see our disclosure policy for more details.

 If you’re looking for a healthy and delicious alternative to regular flour tortillas, you must try these lentil wraps!

-And the best part is they are simple to make.
-Just like these quinoa wraps, You really need just 2 ingredients, but I like to elevate them by adding vegetables and seasonings for an extra boost of flavor and nutrition.
+The best part is they are simple to make.
+Just like these quinoa wraps, you only need just 2 ingredients, but I like to elevate them by adding vegetables and seasonings for an extra boost of flavor and nutrition.
+For a high-protein twist, try these cottage cheese protein wraps too—they’re great to have on hand.

 What do they taste like?
 They have a mild flavor with a subtle hint of earthiness that even my “learning to like lentils” husband approves of.